ameyers99/MECC_tcrQTL/README.md

 # Overview
-We tested associations between HLA genotypes and repertoire composition of tumour-infiltrating T-cells in colorectal tumours.
-TCR features were modelled as quantitative traits (CDR3 amino acid composition and TRBV family usage) and binary traits (CDR3 sequence and antigen-specificity motifs).
-We refer to these as TCR quantitative trait loci (tcrQTL) mapping analyses.
-We further assessed whether associations differed by tumour mismatch repair deficiency (MMRd) status.
+We tested associations between HLA genotypes and the composition of colorectal tumour-infiltrating T-cell receptor (TCR) repertoires.
+We refer to these as TCR quantitative trait loci (tcrQTL) analyses.
+We further assessed whether associations differed by tumour mismatch repair deficiency (MMRd) status and conducted HLA colocalisation analyses with colorectal cancer risk.

 ## Main dataset
 We analysed controlled-access germline genotype data and tumour TCR sequencing profiles from 2,750 incident, population-based colorectal cancer cases from the Molecular Epidemiology of Colorectal Cancer (MECC) study, generated using the immunoSEQ platform.
 Raw TCR sequencing data are available via the Adaptive Biotechnologies immuneACCESS repository: https://clients.adaptivebiotech.com/pub/schmit-2025-bmcg.